 The selected condition displays in the statement, followed by two more bold links.
 The options differ depending on the product attribute you select.

 Once you set the attribute, it cannot be changed.
 To change the attribute, you must delete the line and add the new attribute.
-You can delete a condition line by tapping the Delete () button at the end of the line.
+You can delete a condition line by clicking the Delete () button at the end of the line.

-Tap the is link, and choose the comparison operator that describes the condition for products to meet.
-For this example, the comparison operator is "is."
+Click is and choose the comparison operator that describes the condition for products to meet.
+For this example, the comparison operator is “is.”
 The available options depend on the attribute selected in the previous step and may include different comparison options such as matching values, not including or including at least one of a value, and greater than, equal to, and less than a numerical amount.
 In this example, the options are “is” and “is not.”

-Tap the (…) “more” link, and choose the attribute value upon which the condition is based.
-The options displayed depend on the attribute's setup.
+Click … and choose the attribute value upon which the condition is based.
+The options displayed depend on the attribute’s setup.
 You may be asked to select an option from a drop-down, or you may need to enter text or numerical values for the condition.
-For this example, the options are in a drop-down, and the selection is "Yes."
+For this example, the options are in a drop-down, and the selection is “Yes.”